LemonPi/lemonpi.github.io/projects/clisp/clisp.md

 <div class="text-block">
 <p>
-	Actual sizes vary based on platform and architecture, and string sizes depend on if small string optimization is used (strings < 15 char stored on stack).
+	Actual sizes vary based on platform and architecture, and string sizes depend on if small string optimization is used (strings &lt; 15 char stored on stack).
 </p>
 <p>
 	This design minimizes redirections, which affects access time, and is very trivial to implement.